cih9088/openvino/tools/pot/docs/DefaultQuantizationUsage.md

 In most cases, it is required to implement only `openvino.tools.pot.DataLoader` interface which allows acquiring data from a dataset and applying model-specific pre-processing providing access by index.
 Any implementation should override the following methods:

 - `__len__()`, returns the size of the dataset
 - `__getitem__()`, provides access to the data by index in range of 0 to `len(self)`.
-It also can encapsulate the logic of model-specific pre-processing.
+It also can encapsulate the logic of model-specific pre-processing per a single data item.
 The method should return data in the following format:
-   - `(data, annotation)`
+   - `(annotation, data)`
+   - `(annotation, data, metadata)`

 where `data` is the input that is passed to the model at inference so that it should be properly preprocessed. `data` can be either `numpy.array` object or dictionary, where the key is the name of the model input and value is `numpy.array` which corresponds to this input.
-Since `annotation` is not used by the Default Quantization method this object can be `None` in this case.
+Since `annotation` is not used by the Default Quantization method this object can be `None` in this case. `metadata` is an optional field that can be used later for post-processing.

+Optionally one could override the following methods:

+- `collate_fn()`, returns list of data (batch).
+It also can encapsulate the logic of model-specific pre-processing per multiple data items.
+The method should return in the following format:
+   - `[(annotation, data), (annotation, data), ...]`
+   - `[(annotation, data, metadata), (annotation, data, metadata), ...]`

+where `annotation`, `data`, `metadata` are the same above.

 You can wrap framework data loading classes by `openvino.tools.pot.DataLoader` interface which is usually straightforward.
 For example, `torch.utils.data.Dataset` has a similar interface as `openvino.tools.pot.DataLoader` so that its TorchVision implementations can be easily wrapped by POT API.